SUSE/sesdev/README.md

 $ sesdev create caasp4
 ```

-By default it just creates and configures CaaSP cluster and workers don't have any disks.
+By default it just creates and configures CaaSP cluster and workers don't have any disks if there is no `--deploy-ses` option.

 To create workers with disks and without loadbalancer role: